Quick Start Guide to Contract Management

 Capture expiration and auto-renewal dates

-Most organizations start managing their contracts professionally when one of two events occurs.
+Most organizations start managing contracts professionally when one of two events occurs.
 First, an important contract expires before anyone realized it would happen.
 Now the organization must negotiate a new contract from scratch, with the risk that the other party will impose new and unfavorable terms.

 Second, a contract with undesirable terms — the price is too high or the payment terms are too aggressive — automatically renews because no one remembered that notice to the other party was required 60 days before expiration in order to prevent the auto-renewal.